A lot or a little?

 What parents need to know

-Parents need to know this remake of a 1986 horror film about a ruthless killer is violent and bloody from beginning to end.
+Parents need to know that this remake of a 1986 horror film about a ruthless killer is violent and bloody from beginning to end.
 Bloody bodies, body parts, and splats of blood appear repeatedly.
 Weapons include knives, handguns, shotguns.
 Cars crash and flip over.
 Assaults are brutal and gratuitous (a rabbit is killed at start of movie, just because).
 There are images of gunshots to foreheads, and a stabbing victim lingers for some time, gasping and praying as his chest spurts blood.
 The goriest bits include a body ripped in half between two trucks (in the original movie, this was implied; here, it's shown) and a shotgun assault.
 Some fairly mild sexual scenes and strong language, including about 40 uses of "f--k," plus other profanity and sexual slang.

 What's the story?